Profile Picture

 Biveen Shajilal, PhD

-Physicist specialising in Quantum Optics and Quantum Information
+Physicist specialising in Quantum Sensing

 About Me